johnstef99/docker-questa/README.md

 download url (only version 22.1 has been tested to work with this Dockerfile).

-**2) Start a container using the image `questa:22.1` with your project files and you license attached as volumes**:
+**2) Start a container using the image `questa:22.1` with your project files and your license attached as volumes**:
 ```bash
 docker run -it \
          -v $(pwd):/home/user/project \